iainvdw/lucidian-tides/Sessions/15 - Port of Call.md

 The ones hiding underwater manage to climb on board out of view, and the ship is assigned to a berth.
 The captain already paid the docking fees.
 It is now late afternoon.

-T’hau excuses himself to head to the Cobalt Reserve, as he has some research to do.
+[[T'hau|T’hau]] excuses himself to head to the Cobalt Reserve, as he has some research to do.
 Those more familiar with Port Damali point him in the right way, before the others head towards the Beaded Alley in search of, amongst other things, pastries.

 They find their way to Damali’s Delights, the bakery owned by Mal’s uncle, Yves.
 Yves is surprised to see Mal, but welcomes her with a hug as Stormbreaker attempts to sneak past to grab some pastries, but is instantly caught.
 Mal quickly briefs Yves on some of what happened in Nicodranas, before Yves calls down his husband, Elias.
 Introductions are made and the group is offered tea and freshly made pastries.